abcdlsj/abcdlsj.github.io/abcdlsj.github.io/posts/Pasty-go-pastebin-like-website.md

 ```

 ### Encryption and Decryption
-Be honest, I'm not have much exprenses with encryption and decryption.
+Be honest, I'm not have much expensive knowledge with encryption and decryption.
-So I just post code there.
+So I just post code here.

 ```go
 func encryptData(data []byte) (string, error) {